Aagneshshifak/ExploreNow/replit.md

 - Sample data seeded and verified

 ## Current Status
-The ExploreNow travel platform is **COMPLETE** with full-stack functionality:
+The ExploreNow travel platform is **PRODUCTION-READY** with all systems verified and operational:

 ### Backend Features ✅
 - Complete authentication system with JWT (access/refresh tokens)